Wisc-HCI/NIST_Benchmark/README.md

 # NIST_Benchmark
- [NIST Benchmark](https://www.nist.gov/el/intelligent-systems-division-73500/robotic-grasping-and-manipulation-assembly/assembly) testing with the Franka Emika Panda Robot.
+This repo is for passing the [NIST Benchmark](https://www.nist.gov/el/intelligent-systems-division-73500/robotic-grasping-and-manipulation-assembly/assembly) tests with the Franka Emika Panda Robot.

-In order to just visualize the robot, follow the `Visualization` section instructions.
-To physically control the robot, you will need to follow the `Controlling Panda with FCI` instructions.

-Our scripts our in the src/panda_benchmark package.
-Please only put any additional scripts here.

 ## Running
+1. Follow the instruction in [doc/setup.md](/doc/setup.md) to setup everything.

+2. To run this repo...
-Please first follow the setup instructions in [doc/setup.md](/doc/setup.md) to setup everything and then reference [doc/run_robot.md](/doc/run_robot.md) or [doc/run_simulation.md](/doc/run_simulation.md).
+    - In simulation, follow the instructions in [doc/run_simulation.md](/doc/run_simulation.md).
+    - On the bot, follow the instructions in [doc/run_robot.md](/doc/run_robot.md).

+## Making Changes
+Our code is in the src/panda_benchmark package.
+Please only put any additional scripts there.

 ## Troubleshooting + Tips